getodk/docs/src/collect-adb.rst

 __ https://www.howtogeek.com/125769/how-to-install-and-use-abd-the-android-debug-bridge-utility_

+.. _install-adb-standalone:

 Standalone ADB
 ~~~~~~~~~~~~~~~~

 You can also `install ADB without Android studio`__.
 This is not well supported, though,
 and should only be done
-if you cannot instal Android Studio on your computer.
+if you cannot install Android Studio on your computer.

 __ https://android.gadgethacks.com/how-to/android-basics-install-adb-fastboot-mac-linux-windows-0164225/_

+.. _adb-forms:

 Managing Forms with ADB
 ---------------------------